facebookarchive/AsyncDisplayKit/docs/_docs/containers-ascollectionnode.md

 ### Replacing a UICollectionViewController with an ASViewController

-AsyncDisplayKit does not offer an equivalent to UICollectionViewController.
+Texture does not offer an equivalent to UICollectionViewController.
 Instead, you can use the flexibility of ASViewController to recreate any type of UI<em>...</em>ViewController.

 Consider, the following ASViewController subclass.